Batterie Anod qui charge un téléphone en USB sur une table

 Here are our tips for choosing the right battery for your electric bike:

-• Choose a branded battery: Batteries from reputable manufacturers and high-end bicycle brands generally guarantee you a high level of production and quality control, as well as good after-sales service;
+• Choose a branded battery: Batteries from reputable manufacturers and high-end bicycle brands generally guarantee a high level of production and quality control, as well as good after-sales service;

 Battery life and how to optimize it

 On average, an electric bike battery can provide a range of 30 to 80 kilometers on a single charge , depending on these characteristics.
-Battery capacity is often proportional to its weight, generally between 2 and 4 kg.
+Battery capacity is often proportional to its weight, usually between 2 and 4 kg.

 The Anod product battery: robustness and versatility